GSA/digitalgov.gov/content/posts/2014-06-26-deloitte-analysis-craft-of-incentive-prize-design.md

 You are encouraged to share this resource with colleagues and others interested in federal prize competition design.
 Stay tuned for a plan to have the community to gather later this summer and discuss what was learned.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/600-x-900-The-craft-of-incentive-prize-design-Lessons-from-the-public-sector-Figure-4-Major-outcomes-for-incentive-prize-design-DUP819.jpg" alt="Figure 4, Major outcomes for incentive prize design, from the report titled, "The craft of incentive prize design - Lessons from the public sector"" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/600-x-900-The-craft-of-incentive-prize-design-Lessons-from-the-public-sector-Figure-4-Major-outcomes-for-incentive-prize-design-DUP819.jpg" alt="Figure 4, Major outcomes for incentive prize design, from the report titled, The craft of incentive prize design - Lessons from the public sector" >}}